giltrapo/RepData_PeerAssessment1/PA1_template.md

 ##  NA's   :2304     (Other)   :15840
 ```

 The summary shows that the minimum number of steps in a 5-minute interval is zero, and the maximum is 806.
 The mean of steps in a 5-minute interval is 37.38, and the median is zero.
-And there are 2304 NAs, that means that we have 2304 5-minute intervals without information.
+There alos are 2304 NAs.
+That meaning that we have 2304 5-minute intervals without information.

 About `$date`variable, it seems that there are 288 entries for each unique day.
-That would have sense, because there are 288 intervals of 5 minutes in a day.
-Let's go check if that number is repeated each day.
+That makes sense, because there are 288 intervals of 5 minutes in a day.
+Let's check if that number is repeated each day.

 ```r